 The National Alliance on Mental Health (NAMI) reports that an estimated 9 million adults – about 3.6 percent of the population – are currently struggling with post-traumatic stress disorder.
 Nearly half of those people are classified as having severe symptoms.
 These statistics do not include children, who can also develop PTSD.

-The cause of PTSD is directly related to violent trauma, whether it was experienced personally, or even witnessed when happening to another person.
+The cause of many types of PTSD is directly related to violent trauma, whether it was experienced personally, or even witnessed when happening to another person.

 The disorder is often associated with soldiers or citizens who survived war or armed conflicts.
 In reality, PTSD can affect anyone, as other causes can include domestic abuse, verbal or sexual assault, violent accidents, homelessness, or any event that indelibly traumatizes a person.